RTVIProcessor

 Bot Ready State

-The bot must be marked as ready before it can receive client messages.
+The server must mark the bot as ready before it can process client messages:

 - Current service configuration